General Information

 1. COMMUNICATIONS WITH APPELLANT AND/OR TRIAL COUNSEL

 Includes letters, calls, interviews.
-Consultation with SDAP should be included in Item 21, below, and communications with the Court or the Attorney General's Office, etc. should be included in Item 23, below.
-Communications with other persons (such as family members) may be compensable (in Item 23 below) if reasonably necessary for handling of the case.
+Communication with the client or trial counsel while investigating a possible habeas corpus petition must be claimed on line 11.
+Consultation with SDAP should be included on line 21.
+Communications with the Court or the Attorney General's Office, etc. should be included on line 23.
+Communications with other persons (such as family members) may be compensable (on line 23) if reasonably necessary for handling the case.

 2.5 hours 3.5 hours